 All the above factors will still not get you to a definitive valuation of a premium domain name.
 There is no such thing.
 But they are factors the seller will be thinking about - so you need to think about them as well.

-You might care to have a look at this page for another view on domain name values.
+You might care to have a look at What is a Domain Name Worth? for another view on domain name values.
 You could also try sites like Estibot for a rough domain name valuation.

 The sale is concluded with change of registrant (the